stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 ### Consuming responses from the ID Site to your Application

-Once the user has logged in, created an account, or verified an account, the ID Site will redirect the user back to your application using the `Callback URI` you included when you first redirected the user to ID Site.
-The Stormpath SDK will verify the signature on the callback message and unpacks the user information.
+Once the user has logged in, created an account, or verified an account, the ID Site will redirect the user along with a security assertion back to your application.
+ID Site will use the `Callback URI` you included when you first redirected the user to ID Site.
+The Stormpath SDK will verify the cryptographic signature on the assertion and and unpacks the user information.

-The `Callback URI` that was set when configuring the `ID Site URL Builder` is `http://trooperapp.com/authenticate`.
-The `/authenticate` endpoint is wired to call a method in your servlet.
-The app can use the Stormpath Java SDK and the `Application` object to create an `ID Site Callback Handler`.
-The callback handler will allow you to get access to the account and other important properties.

 For example: